-Maintaining a strong capital base as a precondition for business growth and absorbing all possible risks is a priority and main focus of the Bank.
-The total regulatory capital of the Bank as at 31.12.2021 amounted to EUR 241.8 million, out of which the Tier 1 capital amounted to EUR 240.3 million and the Tier 2 capital amounted to EUR 1.5 million, which resulted in a capital adequacy ratio of 16.5% as of 31.12.2021.
+Maintaining a strong capital base as a precondition for business growth and absorbing all possible risks is a priority and the main focus of the Bank.
+The total regulatory capital of the Bank as of 31.12.2021 amounted to EUR 241.8 million, out of which the Tier 1 capital (the base capital) amounted to EUR 240.3 million and the Tier 2 capital, the additional capital, amounted to EUR 1.5 million, which resulted in a capital adequacy ratio of 16.5% as of 31.12.2021.

-As a part of the prudently established risk management framework, the Bank regularly performs the Internal Capital Adequacy Assessment Process (ICAAP) and assesses the resilience of its capital adequacy by conducting stress testing, by taking into account the up-dated circumstances and risks prevailing and the moment of stress-testing and forecasting the expected ones.
-The Bank's ICAAP ascertains that SB's capital is sufficient to cover all the material risks to which it is exposed to, and that the identified excess of capital is more than sufficient to cover all other risks that cannot be adequately quantified but to which the Bank is exposed to in the regular business activities.
+As part of the prudently established risk management framework, the Bank regularly performs an Internal Capital Adequacy Assessment Process (ICAAP) and assesses the resilience of its capital adequacy by conducting stress testing, taking into account the updated circumstances and risks that prevail at the moment of stress-testing, while forecasting the expected risks.

+The Bank's ICAAP ascertains that SB's capital is sufficient to cover all the material risks to which is exposed, and that the identified excess of capital is more than sufficient to cover all other risks that cannot be adequately quantified, but which the Bank is exposed to in the regular business activities.
 As prescribed, the stress test exercises are also an integral part of the risk management framework, especially needed to provide estimates and trigger attention of the size of financial losses and its impact on the overall business, including the capital adequacy.
-During 2021, the Bank conducted various stress test scenarios, including a scenario specific to the COVID 19 adverse conditions, to test itself on the sensitivity to a predetermined set of extreme but plausible shocks.
-The stress tests included effects from various scenarios concerning the credit risk, interest rate risk in the banking book, liquidity risk, currency risk and operational risk, as well as scenarios that involved combination of all risks.